Kate Bottley: Reality television

 Bottley has appeared on Channel 4's Gogglebox with her family, as well as Celebrity Mastermind and Celebrity MasterChef.

 Channel 4 approached her to appear on Gogglebox following her involvement in a viral video recorded at a wedding in 2013, where she officiated and danced to Kool & the Gang's "Celebration".
 The video garnered more than 8 million views on YouTube.
 Bottley appeared on Gogglebox from 2014 to 2016, over five series.

 Newspapers

 Bottley has written for The Guardian, The Independent, The Times Educational Supplement and Radio Times, on topics of religious faith, television and education.

 Radio

 Bottley has been a guest contributor on BBC Radio 2's "Pause for Thought" on The Radio 2 Breakfast Show and presented the station's The Sunday Hour programme from 2017 to 2018.
 Since February 2018, with Jason Mohammad, she presents Good Morning Sunday.
 She has presented "Prayer for the Day" on BBC Radio 4.

 Religious television

-Bottley has appeared on BBC One's Songs of Praise.
 In 2016, she presented BBC One's main Easter programme.
 She presents the BBC One series "Sunday Morning Stories".
-Botley co-presented alongside Ashley Jean-Baptise an 8-episode series for BBC Two Stories of Us, visiting people across the UK who lead spiritually and emotionally fulfilled lives.
+Botley co-presented alongside Ashley John-Baptiste an 8-episode series for BBC Two Stories of Us, visiting people across the UK who lead spiritually and emotionally fulfilled lives.

+Bottley has appeared as a Canon on BBC One's Songs of Praise.